 For international students at Virginia Tech:

 Career and Professional Development (CPD) can assist you with non-immigration topics in your career development, including: exploring majors and careers; seeking experience such as internships; skills and resources for seeking after-graduation employment; and planning for more education through graduate or professional school.

 - Career and Professional Development advisors are happy to help you with non-immigration career-related matters, such as job search strategies and skills (including resume writing, interviewing, networking, identifying employers, effective communication), and considering graduate or professional school.

 - Career and Professional Development (CPD) cannot provide immigration advice.

 - Your work authorization is determined by your visa status.
 Depending on your visa status, such as F-1 or J-1, you may be eligible to work on-campus, off-campus, or both.

-For more in-depth topics, please make an appointment.
-Job search documents, strategies, and etiquette vary by country in which you are searching.
-Advising by appointment allows time to talk about cultural differences and learn the proper strategies to search for jobs and internships in the U.S. and to learn more about resources available to you.
+- For more in-depth topics, please make a regular appointment (not a mini-appointment) which allows time to talk about cultural expectations and the proper strategies to search for jobs and internships in the U.S. and to learn more about resources available to you.

 - Contains resources for international students seeking H-1B sponsorship.